Bedroom · Function First

 Execution sequence (14 days)

-Move in phases and add one decision gate between each phase.
-Do not advance until the previous phase is validated in the actual room.
+Move through phases in order.
+Add one decision gate between each phase and do not advance until the previous phase is validated in the actual room.

-1. 1Phase 1: audit Bedroom constraints, capture measurements, and define no-go zones.
+1. 1Audit bedroom constraints, capture measurements, and define no-go zones

-2. 2Decision gate: do not buy until dimensions, circulation, and maintenance constraints are documented.
+2. 2Decision gate: do not buy until dimensions, circulation, and safety constraints are documented

-3. 3Phase 2: choose one direction and procure anchors with one fallback option per category.
+3. 3Choose one direction and procure anchors with one fallback option per category

-4. 4Decision gate: confirm anchors fit and preserve required clearances before layering.
+4. 4Decision gate: confirm anchors fit, meet safety requirements, and preserve required clearances before layering

-5. 5Phase 3: layer lighting, textiles, and styling details that reinforce the chosen direction.
+5. 5Layer lighting, textiles, and styling details that reinforce the chosen direction

-6. 6Phase 4: run risk checks and sign-off checks in the room, at day and night conditions.
+6. 6Run risk checks and sign-off checks in the room, in both day and night conditions

 Action items